Exercise-induced bronchoconstriction: Cause

-While the potential triggering events for E.I.B. are well recognized, the underlying pathogenesis is poorly understood.
+While the potential triggering events for EIB are well recognized, the underlying pathogenesis is poorly understood.
 It usually occurs after at least several minutes of vigorous, aerobic activity, which increases oxygen demand to the point where breathing through the nose (nasal breathing) must be supplemented by mouth breathing.
 The resultant inhalation of air that has not been warmed and humidified by the nasal passages seems to generate increased blood flow to the linings of the bronchial tree, resulting in edema.
 Constriction of these small airways then follows, worsening the degree of obstruction to airflow.
 There is increasing evidence that the smooth muscle that lines the airways becomes progressively more sensitive to changes that occur as a result of injury to the airways from dehydration.
 The chemical mediators that provoke the muscle spasm appear to arise from mast cells.
+Mouth breathing as a result of decreased nasal breathing also increases lung surface exposure to irritants, pollutants, and allergens, causing neutrophilic inflammation in response to reactive oxygen species formation; research has found that individuals with genetically hindered glutathione counteraction of this oxidative stress are likely at a higher risk of developing EIB.